phpinternalsbook/PHP-Internals-Book/Book/zvals/memory_management.rst

 The ``ALLOC_*`` macros will allocate a ``zval_gc_info`` and initialize its additional member, but afterwards the value can be transparently used as a ``zval`` (because the structure includes a ``zval`` as its first member).

-After the zval has been allocated it needs to be initialized.
-There are two macros do to this.
+After the zval has been allocated, it needs to be initialized.
+There are two macros to do this.
 The first one is ``INIT_PZVAL``, which will set refcount=1 and is_ref=0 but leave the value uninitialized::

     zval *zv_ptr;